 The comprehensive guide covers all the best things to do on the Mornington Peninsula.
-From hiking well known paths like the Millionaires Walk, to strolling the pristine beaches and signing up for adrenelin pumping adventures to wineries and local gourmet food producers, this area has something for everyone.
+From hiking well-known paths like the Millionaires Walk to strolling the pristine beaches and signing up for adrenalin-pumping adventures to wineries and local gourmet food producers, this area has something for everyone.

 We acknowledge the Bonwoorrung people are the Traditional Custodians of the lands and waterways of the Mornington Peninsula region

 This page contains affiliate links, please see our disclosure policy for more details.

 Just under 80km from the Melbourne CBD, about a 90-minute drive, this spectacular, wild, diverse, and family-friendly destination provides non-stop activities for a day trip or longer stay.

 Before we dig into our ultimate list of things to do on the Mornington Peninsula we wanted to share our favourite guided experiences just in case you want to let someone else do the work!

 If you prefer the idea of a guided experience while you are on the peninsula or would like to book a day tour from Melbourne these are our favourite options

 - Best family experience with teens – Sorrento Waterbike Tours – a 90-minute ride on your own water bike from Sorrento to Portsea Pier.